alt3/Docusaurus.Powershell/Tests/Integration/SeparateMarkdownHeadings/README.md

 This test ensures:

-- That only valid markdown headings (with no empty line beneath them) are processed
+- That only valid markdown headings (with no blank line beneath them) are processed
-- That an empty line is inserted beneath the heading if needed
+- That a blank line is inserted beneath the heading if needed

 Additional information: